opalmedapps/docs/docs/architecture/migration.md

 * **Security questions/answers**:

     The existing security questions are migrated.
-    However, security answers do not link to a security questions.
+    However, security answers do not link to a security question.
     The security question title is copied to the security answer in the user's language.
     This makes it possible in the future to allow users to define their own questions.